China Sourcing Agents

 Suzhou vs. Shanghai: When to Choose Each

-Choose Suzhou when you want tier-2 Samsung or Bosch supply chain access with documented quality systems; SIP’s bonded zone logistics advantages are relevant; your product requires IATF 16949-adjacent quality systems but not full automotive OEM certification; factory visit density matters; or PCB assembly complexity requires IPC-A-610 Class 2/3 at lower MOQ than Shanghai’s EMS cluster.
-Suzhou is also the clear choice for silk-based home textiles and for ISO 13485 medical device OEM with CE/FDA export history.
+Choose Suzhou when you want tier-2 Samsung or Bosch supply chain access with documented quality systems; SIP’s bonded zone logistics advantages are relevant; your product requires IATF 16949-adjacent quality systems but not full automotive OEM certification; or you need IPC-A-610 Class 2/3 assembly at lower MOQ than Shanghai’s EMS cluster.
+Suzhou is also the clear choice for silk-based home textiles and ISO 13485 medical device OEM.

 Choose Shanghai when full IATF 16949 automotive OEM certification is required; Lingang FTZ bonded logistics for large-volume supply chains is needed; Zhangjiang semiconductor sourcing is required; or Minhang precision machining at tolerance of <0.01 mm is the specification.